 Cloud Operations for GKE

 Monitoring GKE clusters

 Cloud Operations for GKE is designed to monitor GKE clusters.
 It manages Cloud Monitoring and Cloud Logging services together and features a Cloud Operations for GKE dashboard that's customized for GKE clusters.
 Cloud Operations for GKE has a set of GKE monitored resources that represent resources such as clusters, nodes, Pods, and containers.
-Although you can disable Cloud Operations for GKE for GKE and for GKE on-prem clusters, we recommend that you keep it enabled for these products.
+Although you can disable Cloud Operations for GKE for GKE and for Anthos clusters on VMware clusters, we recommend that you keep it enabled for these products.

 Security Health Analytics